Well Water Testing

 Non-bacterial well water testing

 If you own a private well, it's recommended that you test your well water for non-bacterial substances at least once every 4 to 5 years.
-In order to test for non-bacterial substances, you'll need to use a licensed private laboratory in Ontario for a fee.
-Contact the lab directly in order to arrange a testing.
+To test for non-bacterial substances, you'll need to use a licensed private laboratory in Ontario for a fee.
+Contact the lab directly to arrange testing.

 Non-bacterial substances in well water